 Last but not least, this is another great way to expand your ad campaign’s reach without breaking the bank – by excluding “converted” customers from your target audience.

 Think about it, would you ask your customer who recently bought a new set of kitchen knives to buy again the following day or week?
 Most probably not!
-Hence, you shouldn’t spend additional ad budget on displaying your ad to this person again.
+Hence, you shouldn’t spend any additional ad budget on displaying your ad to this person again.

 You can create a Custom Audience of the people who visited a specific webpage (i.e. your thank you page) and exclude them from your ad campaign’s audience as shown in the screenshot below.

 It is extremely important to optimize your Facebook ads.
-While the entire process involves a lot of A/B testings and learning from mistakes, it will save you a significant amount of resources and time in the long term.
+While the entire process involves a lot of A/B testing and learning from mistakes, it will save you a significant amount of resources and time in the long term.
 Run, analyze, tweak, and repeat the process until you have a winning campaign.

 Remember to apply these hacks mentioned above and you will most certainly avoid a lot of costly mistakes and achieve success for your ad campaigns.
 If you have any other questions, feel free to comment below or drop me a message.